-judge does not refer to Donkin v.
-Bugoy.
-This is the only reported Alberta case in which the surviving spouse asserted his claim under the MPA in the face of a will in which he received a bequest.180 Before the wife died, the couple had entered into a separation agreement in which the husband waived his rights under the MPA in exchange for an immediate payment of \$5,000 and a \$20,000 beguest in his wife's will.
+under the MPA in exchange for an immediate payment of \$5,000 and a \$20,000 bequest in his wife's will.
 Upon her death, he brought an action seeking division of matrimonial property plus family relief.
 Justice Hembroff held that the husband was not entitled to anything further under the MPA because \$25,000 was a generous division of matrimonial property in the circumstances.
-He ordered the estate to pay the surviving spouse the \$20,000 beguest under the will but nothing further in respect of the MPA.
+He ordered the estate to pay the surviving spouse the \$20,000 bequest under the will but nothing further in respect of the MPA.
 Reluctantly, he granted relief to the surviving spouse under the Family Relief Act because the husband was on social assistance.
 This case suggests that the court will view the gifts that pass to the surviving spouse as going towards satisfaction of the matrimonial property claim.
 The end result is that the surviving spouse will receive the greater of the gifts under the will or his or her matrimonial property claim.
 The surviving spouse will not be able to seek a matrimonial property order in addition to the gifts under the will.

-Although there is no Alberta case law on point, it seems logical that a similar approach would be taken in respect of rights upon intestacy.181 To avoid benefitting the surviving spouse twice, the court should determine what the claim of the surviving spouse is under the MPA and then contrast this with what the surviving spouse would receive if he or she made no claim under the MPA and the entire estate was distributed under the Intestate Succession Act.
+Although there is no Alberta case law on point, it seems logical that a similar approach would be taken in respect of rights upon intestacy.
+181 To avoid benefitting the surviving spouse twice, the court should determine what the claim of the surviving spouse is under the MPA and then contrast this with what the surviving spouse would receive if he or she made no claim under the MPA and the entire estate was distributed under the Intestate Succession Act.
 If the share upon intestacy exceeds that of entitlement under the MPA, then the matrimonial property action should be dismissed.
 If the share upon intestacy is less than the entitlement under the MPA, the court should treat the intestacy share as matrimonial property of the surviving spouse and direct payment of the difference.

-H. In the administration of the estate, what priority
+H. In the administration of the estate, what priority is given to payment of the matrimonial property order?